TechxArtisanStudio/Openterface/docs/letter/kvm-go-influencer-invit.md

 2. **Set it up** using the guide (should be quick)
 3. **Play with it** for a few weeks and explore different use cases
 4. **Create your content** when you’re ready
-5. **Stay in touch**—Discord is always open if you need help or just want to chat
+5. **Stay in touch** Email / Discord is always open if you need help or just want to chat

----

 That’s everything for now.
 We’re honestly thrilled to have you onboard and can’t wait to hear what you think.
 Thanks for helping us make the KVM-GO better.
+Cheers!

 **Billy Wang** – Project Manager
 **Kevin Peng** – Technical Manager